grimmer0125/p2pMessenger/README.md

 # p2pMessenger

-It is based on libPusher and PJSIP.
-It is based on P2P + websocket.
+It uses the following two library and implements the algorithm of P2P hole punching.

 # libPusher
 https://github.com/lukeredpath/libPusher